mmgeorge/game_server/README.md

 # game_server
 Server executable program for ConnectFour project.
-The server communicates with clients via oData.
-See examples below.
+Creates a ConnectK game server that listens on port 8080 and communicates with the client via oData.

 ## Quickstart Client Example
 Let's create a quick simple client program that checks the status of a particular game.
 First add the following dependencies: